 The benefit of this supernetting configuration option is the ability to gain end-to-end visibility while also consolidating device subnets sitting behind multiple routers for vastly improved ease of management.

-To see the Celona IP domains in action, check out our on-demand demo here.
+To see the Celona Network domains in action, check out our on-demand demo here.